seamapper/SAT_Planner/README.md

 ## Overview

 The SAT/QAT Planner is a desktop application designed for planning and visualizing multibeam testing and calibration operations.
-It supports five main planning modes:
+It supports six main planning modes:
 - **Calibration Survey Planning**: Plan pitch, roll, and heading calibration lines
 - **Accuracy Survey Planning**: Generate parallel survey lines with customizable parameters
+- **Line Planning**: Interactive line drawing with real-time elevation profiles
+- **Backscatter Normalization Planning**: Interactive line and area selection for backscatter calibration
 - **Performance (Swath) Survey Planning**: Plan a four-heading swath performance test with optional RX-noise BIST legs relative to swell direction
-- **Line Planning**: Interactive line drawing with real-time elevation profiles
+- **ADCP Calibration Planning**: Plan dual-circle ADCP calibration tracks with segment-based profiles and import/export
-- **Backscatter Normalization Planning**: Interactive line and area selection for backscatter calibration.

 ## Features

 ### Core Functionality
-- **Multi-tab Interface**: Separate tabs for Calibration, Accuracy, Performance, and Line planning (left panel)
+- **Multi-tab Interface**: Calibration, Accuracy, Line, Backscatter, Performance, and ADCP tabs (left panel)
+- **Shared Import/Export**: A single **Import/Export** group above the tab notebook; **Import Survey** / **Export Survey** labels and the **Export Name** field follow the active tab
 - **Dark Theme**: Qt GUI always uses a dark theme; map (matplotlib) keeps default styling
+- **Startup Guidance**: The map and profile plots show *Load a Test Plan or Bathymetry to begin planning* until bathymetry or survey geometry is loaded
 - **GeoTIFF Support**: Load and visualize elevation data from GeoTIFF files
+- **Download Online Bathymetry**: **Download Online Bathymetry** in the Bathymetry GeoTIFF panel opens an interactive dialog (GEBCO 2026, GMRT Topo-Bathy / Observed Only, NCEI multibeam mosaics, WGOM-LI-SNE) with map preview, AOI selection, and GeoTIFF download into the planner
-- **GMRT Download**: Optional download of GMRT bathymetry GeoTIFF when importing surveys (Calibration, Accuracy, Performance, Line tabs; configurable buffer).
-While a download is in flight, the per-tab import button turns orange and changes to **"Downloading GMRT - Click to Cancel"**; clicking it again cancels the worker, removes any partial file, and notifies the user.
-Failures restore the button the same way.
+- **GMRT on Import**: After you **select a survey file**, if the import has **no planning bathymetry** (no `geotiff_path` in metadata, or the saved file is missing), a dialog offers **GMRT download** for the survey area (buffer, optional Split Topo/Depths).
+If bathymetry was loaded from the survey, the dialog is skipped.
+While a download is in flight, **Import Survey** turns orange as **Downloading GMRT - Click to Cancel**; clicking again cancels the worker, removes any partial file, and restores the button
-- **Download Data**: Source selector in GeoTIFF Controls (default `Select Source`; current source `GMRT`) opens the "Download GMRT Grid" dialog immediately on selection and keeps the selected source after successful download
 - **Map Display** / **Color Map**: Display mode dropdown and colormap cycle button remain in the Bathymetry GeoTIFF panel; **Vertical Exaggeration** and **Dyn Res** live in **Map Options**
 - **Map Options** (icon, lower-left of the map): Non-modal dialog for Imagery Basemap, NOAA ENC + opacity, EEZs + opacity, Add/Remove Shapefile, Vertical Exaggeration, Dyn Res, Contours, and multi-range Slopes overlay (Qt overlay icons are not included in exported map PNGs)
 - **Measurement Tool** (icon to the right of Map Options): Toggle distance/heading measure mode; orange thick `+` cursor while active; bottom-strip prompt explains how to deactivate